 • Third-party cost: The cost of contractors and project work.

-According to reports, there are three categories of manufacturing industries, which are classified on the basis of loss incurred due to 60 minutes of downtime:
+According to reports, the three categories of manufacturing industries classified on the basis of loss incurred due to 60 minutes of downtime require focus from the industries to understand the costs of industry downtime.

 • 98% of industries state that one hour of downtime costs around Rs 65 lakhs